tiozo/FCJ-AWS-Study/SAGA Pattern/Choreography.md

 #### Challenges
 - **Debugging complexity**: Each services operate independent
-- Infrastructure setup: Services require a robust message broker (Kafka, RabbitMQ) to connect all the dots.
+- **Infrastructure setup**: Services require a robust message broker (Kafka, RabbitMQ) to connect all the dots.
-- Event Storms: Poorly designed workflows can overwhelm the system with events.
+- **Event Storms**: Poorly designed workflows can overwhelm the system with events.